Lakens/statistical_inferences/docs/09-equivalencetest.md

 It is common practice to only report the test yielding the higher *p*-value of the two one-sided tests when reporting an equivalence test.
 Because both one-sided tests need to be statistically significant to reject the null hypothesis in an equivalence test (i.e., the presence of effects large enough to matter), when the larger of the two hypothesis tests rejects the equivalence bound, so does the other test.
 Unlike in null-hypothesis significance tests it is not common to report standardized effect sizes for equivalence tests, but there can be situations where researchers might want to discuss how far the effect is removed from the equivalence bounds on the raw scale.
 Prevent the erroneous interpretation to claim there is 'no effect', that an effect is 'absent', that the true effect size is 'zero', or vague verbal descriptions, such as that two groups yielded 'similar' or 'comparable' data.
 A significant equivalence test rejects effects more extreme that the equivalence bounds.
 Smaller true effects have not been rejected, and thus it remains possible that there is a true effect.
 Because a TOST procedure is a frequentist test based on a *p*-value, all other [misconceptions of *p*-values](#misconceptions) should be prevented as well.

 When summarizing the main result of an equivalence test, for example in an abstract, always report the equivalence range that the data is tested against.
-Reading 'based on an equivalence test we concluded the absence of a meaningful effect' means something very different if the equivalence bounds were d = -0.9 to 0.9 than when the bounds were d = -0.2 to d = 0.2.
-So instead, write "based on an equivalence test with an equivalence range of d = -0.2 to 0.2, we conclude the absence of a meaningful effect.
+Reading 'based on an equivalence test we concluded the absence of a meaningful effect' means something very different if the equivalence bounds were *d* =-0.9 to 0.9 than when the bounds were *d* =-0.2 to *d* =0.2.
+So instead, write "based on an equivalence test with an equivalence range of *d* =-0.2 to 0.2, we conclude the absence of a meaningful effect.
 Of course, whether peers agree you have correctly concluded the absence of a meaningful effect depends on whether they agree with your justification for a smallest effect of interest!
 A more neutral conclusion would be a statement such as: 'based on an equivalence test, we rejected the presence of effects more extreme than -0.2 to 0.2, so we can act (with an error rate of alpha) as if the effect, is any, is less extreme than our equivalence range'.
 Here, you do not use value-laden terms such as 'meaningful'.
 If both a null-hypothesis test and a significant test are non-significant, the findings is best described as 'inconclusive': There is not enough data to reject the null, or the smallest effect size of interest.
 If both the null-hypothesis test and the equivalence test are statistically significant, you can claim there is an effect, but at the same time claim the effect is too small to be of interest (given your justification for the equivalence range).

 Equivalence bounds can be specified in raw effect sizes, or in standardized mean differences.
 It is better to specify the equivalence bounds in terms of raw effect sizes.
 Setting them in terms of Cohen's *d* leads to bias in the statistical test, as the observed standard deviation has to be used to translate the specified Cohen's *d* into a raw effect size for the equivalence test (and when you set equivalence bounds in standardized mean differences, TOSTER will warn: "Warning: setting bound type to SMD produces biased results!").
 The bias is in practice not too problematic in any single equivalence test, and being able to specify the equivalence bounds in standardized mean differences lowers the threshold to perform an equivalence test when they do not know the standard deviation of their measure.
 But as equivalence testing becomes more popular, and fields establish smallest effect sizes of interest, they should do so in raw effect size differences, not in standardized effect size differences.